Krysten Ritter: 2000s

 Ritter's early guest starring and recurring roles on television included Gia Goodman, the daughter of Mayor Woody Goodman (Steve Guttenberg) on the second season of Veronica Mars; Rory Gilmore's friend, Lucy, on Gilmore Girls for eight episodes in 2006–07; and the first iteration of Allison Stark on the Fox sitcom 'Til Death (a role eventually played by four different actresses through the show's run).

 She was cast as a young Carol Rhodes in an episode of The CW's teen drama series Gossip Girl, titled "Valley Girls," broadcast May 11, 2009.
-The episode was a backdoor pilot for a proposed spin-off series, set in 1980s Los Angeles; intended to chronicle the teenage years of character Lily van der Woodsen.
-Ritter described Carol, Lily's sister, as "the outcast" and "an '80s Sunset Strip rocker" to Access Hollywood.
+The episode was a backdoor pilot for a proposed spin-off series set in 1980s Los Angeles intended to chronicle the teenage years of character Lily van der Woodsen.
+Ritter said Carol, Lily's sister, is "the outcast" and "an '80s Sunset Strip rocker" to Access Hollywood.
 The series was not picked up by the network for the 2009–10 season, by which time Ritter appeared as Jane Margolis in the second season of Breaking Bad.
-The role of Jane was her breakthrough, at which Ritter expressed surprise on People's Couch Surfing program: "Talk about cult following, this show really is the gift that keeps on giving."
+The role of Jane was her breakthrough, at which Ritter expressed surprise on People's Couch Surfing program: "Talk about (a) cult following, this show really is the gift that keeps on giving."

 Ritter continued working in film, often cast in romantic comedies as the lead character's best friend.
 After supporting roles in What Happens in Vegas and 27 Dresses (both 2008), she co-starred with Isla Fisher in Confessions of a Shopaholic.
 For She's Out of My League, shot over three months in Pittsburgh in 2008, she played Patty, the cynical best friend of Alice Eve's character, Molly.
 Ritter also starred in How to Make Love to a Woman, based on the book by adult film star Jenna Jameson; and co-starred (with Jason Behr) in the 2009 independent film The Last International Playboy, as Ozzy, a drug addict.
 Also in 2009, Ritter sold a television pilot she wrote based on her experiences as a model, titled Model Camp; and appeared in the comedy web series Woke Up Dead, also featuring Jon Heder.